-Enid Mary Blyton was born on 11th August 1897 in East Dulwich, South London and spent her childhood in Beckenham, Kent, with her two younger brothers, Hanly and Carey.
+Enid Mary Blyton was born on 11 August 1897 in East Dulwich, South London and spent her childhood in Beckenham, Kent.
+She had two younger brothers, Hanly and Carey.
 Enid’s father, Thomas, to whom she was very close, was a clothing wholesaler.
-Her mother, Theresa, devoted her time to housework, expecting her daughter to contribute to household chores.
+Her mother, Theresa, devoted her time to housework, expecting her daughter help with the household chores.

 Enid Blyton was a bright, popular and sporty girl, and was appointed Head Girl in her final two years at St. Christopher’s School for Girls in Beckenham.
-Outside of school life, Enid created a magazine called Dabwith two friends, for which Enid wrote short stories.
+In her spare time, Enid created a magazine called Dab with two friends, for which she wrote short stories.